NA-243 Karachi Keamari-II: 2018–2023: NA-248 Karachi West-I

+2024–present: NA-243 Karachi Keamari-II

 Election 2002

-General elections were held on 10 Oct 2002.
+General elections were held on 10 October 2002.
 Hakim Qari Gul Rehman of Muttahida Majlis-e-Amal won by 22,164 votes.

 Election 2008

-General elections were held on 18 Feb 2008.
+General elections were held on 18 February 2008.
 Abdul Qadir Patel of PPP won by 56,840 votes.

 Election 2013

 General elections were held on 11 May 2013.
 Abdul Qadir Patel of Pakistan Peoples Party was defeated by Mohammad Salman Khan Baloch of Muttahida Qaumi Movement who won by 39,251 votes and became the member of National Assembly.

 Election 2018

 General elections were held on 25 July 2018.

+Election 2024

+General elections were held on 8 February 2024.
+Abdul Qadir Patel won the election with 60,266 votes.